astronomer/docs/learn/custom-xcom-backends-tutorial.md

 ## Use pre-built XCom backends

 The [Astronomer provider package](https://registry.astronomer.io/providers/astronomer-providers/versions/latest) includes alternative XComs backends for AWS S3 and GCP Cloud Storage.
-In addition to saving your XComs in a remote storage, these XCom backends contain custom serialization methods for `pandas.DataFrame` and `datetime.date` objects, so you don't have to write them yourself.
+In addition to saving your XComs in a remote storage, these XCom backends contain serialization methods for `pandas.DataFrame` and `datetime.date` objects, so you don't have to write them yourself.

-To use these Astronomer's XCom backends, modify the core tutorial with the following changes:
+To use these pre-built XCom backends, modify the core tutorial with the following changes:

 - In [Step 1](#step-1-create-an-astro-project), add the Astronomer provider to your Astro project `requirements.txt` file: